Elspeth Seton Cochrane: Later life and death

 At the age of 94, shortly before her death, Cochrane fell victim to a conman, Tony Barlow, who stole her life savings of £63,000.
 Barlow had previously taken over £100,000 from theatre producer Alan Sievewright in a similar manner.
 Barlow exploited Cochrane's poor health in order to gain access to her bank accounts, which he then drained over the course of two years.
 Cochrane was left in a terrible financial situation, unable to afford the retirement home for actors she had hoped to move into.
 Barlow was sentenced to 40 months in prison.

-Cochrane passed away on May 16, 2011, at the age of 95, after a career in the theatre that lasted more than 50 years.
+Cochrane died on May 16, 2011, at the age of 95, after a career in the theatre that lasted more than 50 years.
 On hearing of her passing, while filming The Hobbit in New Zealand, Sir Ian McKellen said:"I am not alone in feeling ever grateful to Elspeth Cochrane.
 I was blessed to have her as my agent when I was starting out as an actor.
 As the best agents do, she saw everything I did near and far.
 Her own experience as a stage director, actor, and writer fed her lifelong encouragement of youngsters to be as devoted to the theatre as she was."